 We offer a full-time instructor course to show you how to fly and teach from the other seat, pick up and correct students’ mistakes, whilst giving you the confidence to succeed in your ground and flying instruction.
-The course is run by Captain Jonathan Penny.
+The course is run by one of our FI Instructors.

 Flight Instructor Rating Requirements

 For your flight instructor rating, you must be at least 18 years of age by the time you apply for your licence.
 You also require 250 hours of total flight time on helicopters, of which:

 100 hours should be PIC if you hold at least a CPL(H).

 200 hours PIC if you hold a PPL(H) and have completed the CPL(H) ground exams.